gladysnoh/wizeline-deliverable-2021/README.md

 - - - -
 1. Clone this repository.
 2. Go to the backend folder.
-3. Go to the collection folder.
+3. Go to the environment folder.
-4. Edit the deliverable2.json and set your TODOIST TOKEN on line 1404.
+4. Edit the todoist_environments.json and set your TODOIST TOKEN on line 7.
 5. Go back to the backend folder again.
 6. Run the command
 ```